auerpauer/Whole-Exome-Seq_Gene-Burden/README.md

 ```

 ## Determine p-values: gene_burden_fisher_exact.py
-This program requires the the two count table files previously generated for your cases and their ethnic controls along with the number of samples in each.
+This program requires the two count table files previously generated for your cases and their ethnic controls along with the number of samples in each.

 ```text
 $ /home/user/programs/gene_burden_fisher_exact.py